yasirbhutta/yasirbhutta.github.io/capcut/index.md

 **Tips:**

 - Tap the video in preview window to see the original video without adjustment.

+### Freeze

+- The freeze feature in CapCut is used to isolate a single frame from your video and hold it for a specific duration, essentially creating a still image within your video clip.

+**This is useful for:**

+- Highlighting a specific moment in your video
+- Adding emphasis or creating a pause for dramatic effect
+- Creating a clone effect by duplicating the frozen frame

 ## Module 5: Audio & Music**